r4hulgupta/simple-website-tf-chef/README.md

             --source-disk=$GOLD_IMAGE_VM \
             --source-disk-zone=$GCP_ZONE
         ```
-    8. Check the status of image using the below command.
+    10. Check the status of image using the below command.
 It should by in ‘Ready’ state once completely created.
         ```
-        $ gcloud compute images list --filter="name='$GOLD_IMGE_VM'"
+        $ gcloud compute images list --filter="name='$GOLD_IMAGE_VM'" --project=$CORE_PROJECT
         ```
 5. Create a service account to be used by MIG VMs.